Jungle Flowers

 Pot diameter 12cm

 Homalomena wallisii 'Camouflage' is a low, compact plant that earned its name thanks to the fascinating pattern on its leaves.
 They look as if someone hand-painted them with various shades of olive, emerald, and silvery colors.
-It is a close relative of aglaonemas and anthuriums but gives a much more exotic and collectible impression.
+It is a close relative of aglaonemas and anthuriums but has a much more exotic and collectible appearance.

 Homalomena is a bit of a "drinker" when it comes to water, but it must not sit in mud.

-When to water: The substrate should be always slightly moist, but not soggy.
-Water as soon as the top 2 cm of the substrate dry out.
+When to water: The substrate should be constantly slightly moist, but not wet.
+Water as soon as the top 2 cm of the substrate dries out.

-Beware of extremes: Unlike dracaena, Homalomena will not forgive you for dryness – its leaves will quickly droop and their edges will irreversibly turn brown.
+Beware of extremes: Unlike dracaenas, Homalomena will not forgive dryness – its leaves will quickly wilt, and their edges will irreversibly turn brown.
 Overwatering, on the other hand, causes rapid yellowing of leaves from the center.

 Water: Always use room temperature, standing water.
 Cold tap water can cause spots on the leaves.